 I was thinking of wintry poems for this holiday post, and hit upon Robyn Sarah’s “Solstice.”
 So I emailed her to ask if I could post her poem, and she wrote back saying yes, and that one of her poems is in this week’s Times Literary Supplement (14 December, page 25): “Please Have a Seat.”
 Oh, yes, on the same page there’s also a review of a book by Sylvie Simmons about some Cohen guy.
-First the poem, then what you need to know about Robyn Sarah, who has not lived abroad.
+First the poem, then what you need to know about Robyn Sarah.

 A sly gift it is, that on the year’s